hed-hog/docs/docs/tutorial/module-development.md

 ### Step 4: Define the Structure of Your Project in `hedhog.yaml`

 In Hedhog, the `hedhog.yaml` file plays a crucial role in defining the structure of your project.
 This configuration file specifies the database tables, their relationships, and any additional settings necessary for your module.
 Here's how you can define the structure of your project within `hedhog.yaml`.
-More information about this file can be found [**here**](/docs/yaml/hedhog-yaml).

 Example: